 Thirty foot, 18-by-18-inch square vertical columns that once supported millions of bushels of grain and wooden tiles cut to show the interior growth rings of the trees – here’s the story of the recycled lumber and reclaimed wood that lines every crevice and corner of the lobby at Samoset Resort.

 There’s plenty to gawk at when you walk the grounds and property of Samoset Resort.
 For one, it’s perched on 230 waterfront acres that overlook Penobscot Bay in Rockport, Maine, offering jaw-dropping views of the harbor, the Rockland Breakwater and its lighthouse, and the islands of Vinalhaven and North Haven.
-And two, its 178 guest rooms and suites underwent a renovation over the course of 2019-2020, bringing in nautically fresh details like white-and-navy striped upholstery on headboards, white blue shiplap on the walls, plush navy carpeting, decorative wooden paddles, and stunning Midcoast Maine photography.
+And two, its 178 guest rooms and suites underwent a renovation over the course of 2019-2020, bringing in nautically fresh details like white-and-navy striped upholstery on headboards, white shiplap on the walls, plush navy carpeting, decorative wooden paddles, and stunning Midcoast Maine photography.

 But the feature that perhaps serves as the resort’s biggest conversation piece among guests?
 The lobby.
-“I remember walking into that space on my first day back in 1999,” says Cornelius “Connie” Russell, “and just saying ‘oh, wow…you don’t really see anything like this anywhere.’”
+“I remember walking into that space on my first day back in 1999,” says Cornelius “Connie” Russell, general manager of the property, “and just saying ‘oh, wow…you don’t really see anything like this anywhere.’”
 He’s referring to the floor-to-ceiling wood and timbers that completely cover the expansive lobby.
 So why all the fuss over wood?
 Let’s just say they aren’t just your traditional two-by-fours.
 What you see here is something special.

 Out of Tragedy Comes a Treat